zoecournia/pLM-PMI/README.md

 - get_proteins.py -> Scirpt for downloading proteins from Uniprot / PDB
 - ml_tune.ipynb -> Fine-tuning of 5 ML classifiers - LGBM, XGBoost, BalancedRandomForest, Single layer Perceptron, Multi layer Perceptron - using Optuna library
 - pairwise_seq_ident.py -> Create a file with the alignments of proteins

+### How to run the scripts

+For the case of Uniprot sequences, to predict new proteins using the MLP models:

+1. Edit the _proteins.json file_ in the **extra_proteins** folder where you set the Uniprot code and the matching PDB code and chain id for the visualization
+2. In the **examine_new_proteins.py** set the _model_name_ to be ESM or protTrans that define the language model that toy want to use and then set the _num_features_ to be 1024 or 1280 according to the pLM that you selected.

+For the case of PDB sequences, to predict new proteins using the LGBM models:

+1. Edit the _mode_ to be 'predict_new_proteins', set the _mlp_model_ with the desire pLM model, and add the PDB codes in the variable _new_proteins_ of the **dataset-pdb.py** script.